mittalsukrit/Mathematics-for-Finance/lectures/01-financial-systems.md

 **Example:** A Nifty 50 futures contract allows you to bet on (or hedge against) the movement of India's benchmark stock index without buying all 50 stocks.

-**Coming up in this course:** We'll study option pricing (Black-Scholes model), futures valuation, and risk management with derivatives.

 </section>

 <section class="slide" markdown="1">